gb-pignatti/predicting_movie_revenues/README.md

 ## Project Objective

-In this project we use machine-learning modeling to predict movies' box office gross revenues; to reach this goal, we rely on information such as movies' budget, genres, release date and popularity.
+In this project we use machine-learning modeling to predict movie box office gross revenues; to reach this goal, we rely on features such as budgets, genres, release date and popularity.

 Along the way, through data wrangling and exploratory analysis, we unveil interesting statistical facts involving movies.
 By the end of the project, we have a clear idea of what are the factors that more greatly influence the revenue of a film.